 He and his friend exchanged a glance that I could swear was worried.
 You’d think they were cops, and I’d just casually mentioned seeing an unattended bag in an airport terminal.

 “Look,” I said, “ask me anything.
 About the movies, about how they were made.”

 He asked me something about an obscure character – I can’t recall which one, but I remember he got the name wrong.
 “You mean [correct name], played by [actor]?
 Yeah, he was a [whatever] from [somewhere], and did you hear the story about what happened on the set the day they were filming his scene?”

 After that, they just turned away and ignored me.
-To this day, I can’t help imagining them talking themselves out of what they’d just witnessed, as you might if you thought you’d just had a chat with a green alien from Alpha Centauri.
+To this day, I can’t help imagining them talking themselves out of what they’d just witnessed, as you might if you thought you’d just had a chat with a green alien from Alpha Centauri at your local coffee shop.
 It’s even possible they had to seek therapy after the movie to make sure they weren’t delusional.

 And let’s face it: George Lucas might as well have tried to alienate girls from his movies, he did such a good job of it.
 All the dialog spoken by women, not including Leia, takes only one minute and three seconds of screen time.
-Lucas’ original trilogy failed the Bechdel-Wallace test with all the spectacle of a train crash, and thus ushered in a new formula for blockbusters in which women need not apply unless they look hot in a gold bikini.
+Lucas’ original trilogy failed the Bechdel-Wallace test spectacularly, and thus ushered in a new formula for blockbusters in which women need not apply unless they look hot in a gold bikini.
 And when Lucas originally cast Carrie Fisher for the original Star Wars, he told her to lose ten pounds.

 Q: What was your reaction when George Lucas told you that, at 105 pounds, you needed to lose 10 more to star in “Star Wars”?